willwebberley/WekaGo/README.md

 * `Index` - the number of the prediction corresponding to the position of the corresponding input test eature instance
 * `Observed_value` - the observed value of the corresponding test instance (equal to `"?"` where this was unknown)
 * `Predicted_value` - the predicted value of this instance

+## Licensing

+The software in this repository is released under the terms of the Apache License Version 2.0.
+For the full text of the license, please see [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).